 She was a Post Doc researcher from 2018 until 2020 at Mälardalen University.
 She has completed her PhD and defended her PhD thesis entitled “Concurrency Bugs: Characterization, Debugging and Runtime Verification” and her Licentiate thesis entitled “Bugs and Debugging of Concurrent and Multicore Software” in 2018 and 2016 respectively.

-She has completed her Master’s Degree in Software Engineering at Faculty of Computer Science and Information, University of Malaya, Malaysia.
-The field of her research during the Master’s Degree was Web Engineering.
-She obtained her Bachelor’s Degree in Computer Engineering from Iran.
+She received a Master’s degree in Software Engineering at Faculty of Computer Science and Information at University of Malaya, Malaysia.
+The field of her research during the Master’s degree was Web Engineering.
+She obtained her Bachelor’s degree in Software Engineering from Iran.
 Her research area was focused on Image Processing.

-|EXACT - Experimental Analysis of the Coupling Effect Hypothesis in Software Testing||active|
+|EXACT - Experimental Analysis of the Coupling Effect Hypothesis in Software Testing||finished|

 |Sprint 11 Project: SLA-IoT--Ensuring Quality of Service through Modeling of Service-level Agreements in Industrial IoT||finished|